noelruault/lets-go/interfaces-training/README.md

 Now a MultiShape can contain any figure.
 Interfaces are perticulary useful as software projects grow and become more complex.
 They allow us to hide the incidental details of implementation (e.g. the fields of our struct), which makes it easeier to reason about software components in isolation.

-That can be applied to this example because as long as the area  methods we defined continue to produce the same results, we
+That can be applied to this example because as long as the area methods we defined continue to produce the same results, we are free to change how a Circle or Rectangle is structured without having to worry about the correct functionality of the totalArea function.

 ## Dependency injection